 11mc editor: Insert at the end of this subclause

+A Measurement Report subelement with Measurement Type equal to LCI report (see Table 8-90) is optionally present.
+If present, the subelement has the same format as the Measurement Report element with Measurement Type equal to LCI report.The subelement indicates the LCI of the neighbour STA and further includes the Z subelement, or the subelement indicates an unknown LCI (see 10.24.6.2).
+The Late, Incapable and Refused bits in the Measurement Report Mode field are set to 0.

+A Measurement Report subelement with Measurement Type equal to Location Civic report (see Table 8-90) is optionally present.
+If present, the subelement has the same format as the Measurement Report element with Measurement Type equal to Location Civic report, and the subelement indicates the civic address of the transmitting STA or an unknown civic address (see 10.24.6.2).
+The Late, Incapable and Refused bits in the Measurement Report Mode field are set to 0.

-AP Location Public Identifier URI ANQP-element
+AP Location Public Identifier URI/FQDN ANQP-element

-The AP Location Public Identifier URI ANQP-element provides an indirect reference to the location information for the AP or a location server that has location information for the AP and optionally nearby STAs.
+The AP Location Public Identifier URI/FQDN ANQP-element provides an indirect reference to the location information for the AP or a location server that has location information for the AP and optionally nearby STAs.
 This list element may be returned in response to a GAS Query using the procedures in 10.25.3.2 (ANQP procedures).
-The format of the AP Location Public Identifier URI ANQP-element is provided in Figure 8-539 (AP Location Public Identifier URI ANQP-element format).
+The format of the AP Location Public Identifier URI/FQDN ANQP-element is provided in Figure 8-539 (AP Location Public Identifier URI/FQDN ANQP-element format).